nikhithareddysim/flink-poc/README.md

  - docker-compose build
  - docker-compose up

-Then start your main method which will start a server in your local running in port 1108
+Then run the main method which will start a server in your local running in port 1108

 Then go to localhost:38080 to open kafka-ui and send a sample message to user-logins topic
     Sample message: key-1, value-{"user_id": "1", "user_name": "Test User", "login_type": "WEB"}